Peanut butter balls are a “must-have” on our Christmas treat tray! Rich and creamy peanut butter filling with a smooth chocolate coating.

 No, you need to use no-stir peanut butter for this recipe.
 The filling will not set up properly when using natural peanut butter.

 Yes, allow them to set up completely.
 Layer in an airtight container between parchment paper or wax paper and freeze for up to 3 months.
 Thaw overnight in the refrigerator.
 (The chocolate might discolor a bit.)
+When thawing, they might also sweat a little.
+Layering them between paper towels will help absorb the moisture.

 Old Fashioned Chocolate Peanut Butter Balls Recipe